GlintFund/Glintfund-Tron/README.md

   - **Education & Tuitions**: Start campaigns for school fees, tuition, or educational supplies.
   - **Scholarships**: Help fund scholarship programs or individual students.
   - **Projects & Innovation**: Raise money for projects ranging from tech startups to creative ventures.

+- **Multi-Currency Support**: Accept donations in TRX and other Tron-compatible tokens (USDT, JST, WIN, etc.).

 - **Lending & Borrowing**: Peer-to-peer lending allows individuals to borrow funds for specific purposes and pay back donors, with smart contracts ensuring trust and transparency.